MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 ### 1. Set up the project

-Set up your project using Wagmi's `create wagmi` command with the `vite-react` template:
+Create a new project directory using Wagmi's `create wagmi` command with the `vite-react` template:

 <Tabs>
   <TabItem value="pnpm" label="pnpm" default>